 Since motorcycles are more exposed than vehicles, this coverage helps to replace them if something happens.
 You’ll need to speak with your agent or ask for a quote that covers the maximum amount required to safeguard everything.

 Some exclusions, including electronic devices, might be part of some policies.
 You’ll need to ask about the ones that might exist to ensure everything gets protected.

 How Much Motorcycle Accessory Coverage Do I Need?

 The goal should be to cover all your motorcycle accessories with Custom Parts and Equipment coverage.
 If you spent $10,000 on modifications to the bike, you’d want that amount returned to you should the components receive damage.

 Some insurers cap how much you can add to your motorcycle insurance when you need accessory coverage.
 You’ll want to verify what is available during the application or quote process to ensure the required protections are available.

 If you add more accessories to your bike after obtaining insurance, don’t forget to contact your insurer to adjust your coverage accordingly.
 Keep your receipts for each part, any labor you paid for the installation, and the safety gear you typically wear.

 Pictures of the items make it easier to find replacements while offering evidence to the insurer that you own those components.

-By taking these steps, you can create a motorcycle insurance policy that covers all your core needs.
+You can create a motorcycle insurance policy that covers all your core needs by taking these steps.